LSJ accepts applications during Autumn, Winter, and Spring quarters. Applications are always due by 4pm on the second Friday of the quarter.

 d) gpa, with emphasis on grades received in courses required for admission, in other LSJ courses, and in social science courses in general

 Applicants admitted to the major will receive email notification as soon as the LSJ Admissions Committee decisions are finalized.
-After receiving such notification, students should meet with the adviser in Gowen 42.
+After receiving such notification, students will attend the LSJ New Major Workshop.
 During this meeting, major requirements will be reviewed and the necessary paperwork to formally declare the major will be completed.
 Your acceptance to the major cannot be formalized unless these forms are filled out, signed, and turned in to the Registrar’s Office.
-Students are encouraged to make an appointment as soon as possible after receiving the email indicating their acceptance to the major in order to facilitate registration for the following quarter.
+Students who cannot attend the workshop are encouraged to make an appointment as soon as possible after receiving the email indicating their acceptance to the major in order to facilitate registration for the following quarter.